dfbr/pythonLessons/Lessons/externalCode.md

 Try it with this:
 - Copy the example below to a new jupyter notebook.
-- Make a new directory/folder in the notebook called "images" and copy some image files to it
+- Make a new directory/folder in the notebook called "images" and copy some image files to it (e.g. png, gif or jpeg files)
 - Use the example script to resize the images in your directory to 500 x 500
 - Save them with the the word `resized_` before to the original filename